daniliao/tzt/src/content/privacy.md

 Last Updated: 17.09.2024

 1. **Data Controller**: We are CT Tornado sp. z o.o., with its registered office in Wrocław, Poland (address: ul.
-Wyspa Słodowa 7, 50-266 Wrocław; registration: District Court Wrocław-Fabryczna, KRS number: 783910; tax ID no.: 8982262377; share c***REMOVED***tal: PLN 5 000,00; email address).
+Wyspa Słodowa 7, 50-266 Wrocław; registration: District Court Wrocław-Fabryczna, KRS number: 783910; tax ID no.: 8982262377; share capital: PLN 5 000,00; email address).
 2. **Scope of Processing**: We process personal data of users of the Doctor Dok application (the “**App**”) and the access management site (each, a “**User**”).
 3. **Consent**: By using our services, you consent to the processing of your personal data in accordance with this Privacy Policy.
 4. **Contact Information**: Queries about personal data can be directed to us via: (i) email: info@catchthetornado.com; (ii) [contact form](https://www.catchthetornado.com/contact-us); or (iii) postal address: our registered office.